codeadamca/php-sql-mysql/README.md

 ?>
 ```

-The first line of PHP will initiatie a connection.
+The first line of PHP will initiatie a connection to your MySQL server.
 The `mysqli_connect` function requires a host, username, password, and database name.

 If you are using a local PHP server link MAMP or WAMP your host is `localhost` and your username and password are likely both `root`.
 This may vary depending on how you set up your local host.
-The database name will be whataver you named your database, if you don't have one go ahead an create one.
+The database name will be whataver you named your database.
+If you don't have one go ahead an create one.

-If you are using a hosting account then your MySQL user and database will need to be created in your hosting control panel.
+If you are using a hosting account, your MySQL user, password, and database will need to be created in your hosting control panel.
 There is likely help in your control panel on what to use for your host.

-The second part of teh above code will display an error message if the MySQL connection failed.
+The second part of the above code will display an error message if the MySQL connection fails.

-> Hint: It would be a good idea to test at thi point, nothing else below will work if your MySQL connection isn't working.
+> Hint: It would be a good idea to test at this point, nothing else below will work if your MySQL connection isn't working.

 > [More information on PHP and `mysqli_connect()`](https://www.php.net/manual/en/function.mysqli-connect.php)